Heroes And Giants

 but not loud.

-Months became years, slowly turning
+Months became years, slowly turning the fear

-heroic, maybe.
+Heroic, maybe.

-He lay in his bed, still ranting
+He lay in his bed, still ranting,

-and spewing out desperate prayers
+spewing out desperate prayers

 that sank in the void of his desolate stare.